Welcome

 Exam Warning

-In exam questions, always identify whether the legal estate or the beneficial interest is being severed.
+In problem questions, always separate the legal estate from the beneficial interest.
 Only the beneficial interest can be severed; the legal estate must remain a joint tenancy.
+When considering severance by notice, check for immediate intention and effective service (s.196 LPA 1925).

 Consequences of Severance